flowdock/hubot-flowdock/README.md

 Note that hubot cannot join any flows on its own.
 You need to either log into Flowdock with the Hubot user and join some Flows, or add the bot to the desired flows using another user.

+### Adding / removing from flows

+Hubot will automatically reconnect when you add or remove it from a flow.

 ## Configuring the Adapter

 The Flowdock adapter requires either a user's personal api token (obtainable from [Flowdock account page](https://www.flowdock.com/account/tokens)) as environment variable